leosawka/Nuntius/README.md

 - Delete News button with confirmation prompt
 - Global banner/header with logo and Create New button
 - Banner hidden in Create News view
+- Search bar with real-time filtering by title or author

 ---